 DOCUMENTS AND PHOTOS - PAGE 5

 For our first trip around England, Cassandra and I made a 'grand tour', from London, to York, to Hadrian's Wall, and on to the Lake District.
-Here I am seen inside the ruins of a place called Rievaulx Abbey, which was founded in 1131 by Cistercian monks.
-It is an intriguing place, enclosed by hills in a quiet solitude, the ornately decorated columns standing as a symbol of the power and resoluteness of Catholic Christian faith.
+Here I am seen inside the ruins of a place called Rievaulx Abbey, which was supposedly founded in 1131.
+It is an intriguing place, enclosed by hills in a quiet glade, the ornately decorated columns standing as a symbol of the power and resoluteness of traditional Catholic faith.

 The sophistication of prehistoric cultures in Europe is a phenomenon I have spent years exploring.
 Here I am examining an inscription I found at a place in Ireland called Loughcrew (Sliabh na Callighe or Hill of the Witch), in County Meath, about 40 miles inland.
 This stone is part of a complex of 30 structures known as passage graves and cairns, spread out over the three highest hills in the county.
 Some of these structures could more accurately be called temples, where rituals were performed involving the entire community.
 The inscriptions that I found here apparently belong to a later date, and could have been left by immigrants who originated in the Near East.
 These later peoples could very well have assumed that the structures were temples used by a previous cultural group, and they appropriated them, on an improvised basis, for their own religious purposes.